icicleio/icicle/README.md

     try {
         $resolver = new Resolver(new Executor('8.8.8.8'));

-        // Coroutine pauses until yielded promise is fulfilled or rejected.
+        // This coroutine pauses until yielded coroutine is fulfilled or rejected.
         $ips = (yield $resolver->resolve('example.com'));

         $connector = new Connector();

-        // Coroutine pauses again until yielded promise is fulfilled or rejected.
+        // This coroutine pauses again until yielded coroutine is fulfilled or rejected.
         $client = (yield $connector->connect($ips[0], 80));

         echo "Asynchronously connected to example.com:80\n";